canonical/ubuntu-mir/README.md

 We welcome everyone who wants to improve the Ubuntu MIR documentation!
 Whether you've found a typo, have a suggestion for improving existing content, or want to add new content, we'd love to hear from you.

 To contribute, simply submit a pull request with your changes or create an issue.
-Please also attend the weekly MIR Team meeting (Tuesdays 15:30-16:00 GMT) on our [IRC](https://wiki.ubuntu.com/IRC/ChannelList) in the [#ubuntu-meeting](https://wiki.ubuntu.com/BeginnersTeam/Meetings) channel to discuss your issue with the MIR Team.
+Please also attend the weekly MIR Team meeting (every Tuesday at <time datetime="T16:30+01:00">16:30 CET</time> on the IRC `irc.libera.chat` in the `#ubuntu-meeting` channel) to discuss your issue with the MIR Team.
+You can follow these [instructions](https://libera.chat/guides/connect) on how to connect to `irc.libera.chat`.

 ### Code of Conduct